 Cortisol’s emergency function

 You remember that cortisol’s primary function is to increase glucose?
-Well, in response to a threat (either real or imagined), while adrenaline is signalling your heart to beat faster and your blood vessels to contract (in order that you quickly get more blood to the muscles and more oxygen to your heart) cortisol will increase your blood glucose (sugar) levels in order that you can run further or fight for longer.
+Well, in response to a threat (either real or imagined), while adrenaline is signalling your heart to beat faster and your blood vessels to contract for that all important oxygen, boost, cortisol will increase your blood glucose levels so that you can run further or fight for longer.
 Blood glucose is a source of immediate energy.

 The problem is that our entire hormonal system needs to be carefully balanced throughout the day.
 If your cortisol level is triggered to stay too high for too long and at the wrong times of day then it upsets the delicate balance of fifty or so other hormones and of numerous neurotransmitters.